 What you do today determines the type of organization you can become tomorrow.

-It’s hard to conceive of something that has a positive effect today but that can be damaging over the long-term—something that is simultaneously both good and bad.
 Without a vision, it’s impossible to determine how today’s decisions will contribute to the future.
 The vision allows you to ask: Does this decision push the organization further towards that ultimate goal?
 Does it change nothing over the long-term?
 Does it only benefit the organization today, making it harder to get back on track to achieve the long-term goals?

 Having a vision is especially important in the current environment where executive tenure can be short.
 Having a long-term vision ensures that a slew of executives doesn’t constantly try and change the direction of the company and create tension among employees and confusion among customers.